jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Oh! perhaps, yes.
 I don't quarrel with your religion as a system of morality, Clare.
 It is"&mdash;

 "I know; miracles.
 But how a fellow who, not content with making bricks without straw, tries to build a house by tearing up the foundations, can quarrel with miracles, passes my comprehension.
 Look here.
-Do you not know that it is a waste of time to reform society from the out-<p class="pagenum">Begin page 47</p>side, and especially by main force?
+Do you not know that it is a waste of time to reform society from the out-<hr><p class="pagenum">Page 47</p>side, and especially by main force?
 The worm at the root of the social tree, my dear fellow, is sin.
 How do you propose to get rid of it?"

 "Ah, there indeed," sighed the German, his metaphysical soul rising to the bait, "you start the great religious problem, my friend, with which Zoroaster, Buddha, and other religious teachers have grappled."